OscarChavarro/helloWorld/readme.md

 # Leet-code trainning examples

+This repository contains basic Leet-code type exercises for data structures and algorithms currently used in real interviews.
+Several can be used as the first exposure to a specific object, thus the `helloWorld` name.

 ## How to go fast

 After taking some real life interviews, there are some tips on how to spend the less amount of time possible: